WWNY-TV: News operation

 On the same night it began airing in 1954, WWNY produced a five-minute local update at 11:15.
 For its entire existence, the station has held the number one spot in area Nielsen ratings by a wide margin.
 WWNY has traditionally been the dominant outlet in the North Country because it had the market to itself until WWTI signed-on in 1987.
 That station's two attempts at local newscasts—from 1987 to 1991 and from 1995 to 2004—never made any headway in the ratings, and WWNY remained the most-watched and highest-rated station.
 Since 2004, it has been the only station in the market with a functioning news department.

 In 1981, this station's weekday morning show only consisted of two five-minute cut-ins.
 As late as 1998, it was broadcasting for thirty minutes.
 In 2004, the station began producing ninety minutes of news on weekday mornings.

 On April 11, 2001, WWNY began airing a 35-minute weeknight prime time broadcast at 10 on WNYF called 7 News Tonight on Fox.
-However, it was only seen by a handful of viewers able to receive that station's two low-powered over-the-air signals because WNYF was not yet being offered on cable.
+However, it was only seen by a handful of viewers able to receive that station's two low-power over-the-air signals because WNYF was not yet being offered on cable.
 An agreement with Time Warner Cable (now Charter Spectrum) in fall 2001 placed the station on the system and the prime time news debuted for the rest of the area on October 4.

-WNYF currently simulcasts the 6 o'clock hour of WWNY's weekday morning news.
-It then offers a second hour at 7 seen exclusively on the Fox affiliate while this station airs CBS Mornings.
+WNYF currently simulcasts the 6 a.m. hour of WWNY's weekday morning news.
+It then offers a second hour at 7 a.m. seen exclusively on the Fox affiliate while this station airs CBS Mornings.
 The simulcast and separate show is known on WNYF as 7 News This Morning on Fox.
 There is no weekday morning or noon meteorologist; news anchor Beth Hall presents a forecast from AccuWeather during these segments.
 During the nightly evening weather forecasts, the station features a live National Weather Service weather radar based in Montague's Parkers section.